cjohnsoncruz/cjohnsoncruz.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+## Who am I?

 I am a neuroscience researcher with 7 years of experience in experimental design, data science, and deep/machine learning.
 My work experience spans various topic areas, including a Data Analysis internship analyzing wearable sensor data at Evidation Health and a PhD thesis using machine learning on neuroimaging time-series data to understand the neurobiology of cognitive deficits in schizophrenia.

 I'm skilled at building and optimizing analysis pipelines to independently distill insights from complex datasets and communicate them to technical and non-technical stakeholders.
 I am driven to produce work providing meaningful and actionable insight to others; to that end, I have spent years in self-directed study to learn deep and machine-learning techniques to add to my analytical toolbox.

-  Projects:
+## Projects

 1) My manuscript "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility" is finished and pending submission to a preprint server!

 2) <a href="http://www.moviesofsanfrancisco.info/"> I recently created an interactive map of film locations in San Francisco as a side project.
 Check it out here! </a>

+3) Open source post hoc statistical annotation in development: <a href="https://github.com/cjohnsoncruz/plot_posthoc_test" target="_blank" rel="noopener noreferrer">Link to /plot_stat_annot repo</a>

-3) <a href="https://soundcloud.com/djcarloscruzsf" target="_blank" rel="noopener noreferrer">I also DJ in my spare time. </a>
+4) <a href="https://soundcloud.com/djcarloscruzsf" target="_blank" rel="noopener noreferrer">I also DJ in my spare time. </a>

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">